oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product_search.md

 ### productFamily

 The product attribute family which defines attributes that can be used by products of a similar type.

+### brand

+The product brand which the product belongs to.

 ## FILTERS